-PORTLAND, Maine (AP) — A state legislator wants to put a cap on the amount of Maine scallops that fishermen can harvest, even as the rebounding fishery is growing in volume and value a decade after crashing.
+PORTLAND, Maine (AP) — A state legislator wants to put a cap on the amount of Maine scallops that fisherman can harvest, even as the rebounding fishery is growing in volume and value a decade after crashing.

 The state's meaty scallops — harvested by drag boats or fishermen who dive for them in frigid waters — are prized in the culinary world and often fetch several dollars more per pound at market than others.

 The fishery is experiencing a dramatic comeback: The catch bottomed out in 2005 at 33,141 pounds and rebuilt to more than a half-million pounds in 2014, and regulators say early signs are positive for 2015.
 And the scallops' price at the dock has more than tripled since 2004 to nearly $13 per pound.

 Rep. Robert Alley, D-Beals, has proposed legislation that would create a 90-pound per day, per person limit on wild caught scallops.
 It also would reduce the maximum width of scallop drags from 10 feet 6 inches to 5 feet 6 inches for most of the state.

 The plan has sent waves through Maine's scallop industry, where harvesters wonder what the proposed restrictions would mean for catch and dealers speculate what impact they would have on the price for consumers.
 Recently, prices at some Maine markets have surged close to $20 per pound, while other scallops are closer to $12.

 "Ninety pounds is not really enough to justify going," said Jimmy Wotton, a Friendship-based fisherman who said less restrictive harvest levels already have motivated him to focus more on lobsters.
 "With the size of my boat and the amount of fuel I need, it's not worth it."